kgish/ember-rails-template/README.md

 ## Installation

-The steps needed for a successful installation are easy, just follow these instructions.
+The steps needed for a successful installation are easy, just follow these instructions closely.
+It is very important that you proceed exactly in the order given, otherwise you will run into unexpected problems.

 ### Rails API back-end